LucasSan/angularvel/README.md

 ## TODO ##
 * Inject the module and services in unit test.
-* In marvel.services.js, pass the query as querystring to request method.
 * In marvel.services.js, on request method, $http and $q returns a promise.